142nd (Durham) Heavy Battery, Royal Garrison Artillery: Hundred Days Offensive

-79th Brigade joined the reconstituted Fourth Army on 18 August, soon after the beginning of the final Allied Hundred Days Offensive that lasted to the end of the war.
+On 14 September 142nd Hvy Bty was ordered to get into action at Vermand as soon was possible, which entailed two forced marches.
+While reconnoitring the new position Maj Boulton was wounded and evacuated; Capt C.W.N.
+Fox of 1/1st Essex Hvy Bty succeeded him and was promoted to Acting Major.
+The gun teams had a long night journey over torn up recently-captured ground and the battery struggled to get the guns into position and ammunition up during a thunderstorm and under 'lively' enemy fire.
+On 17 September the enemy launched a heavy gas attack, and followed it up by repeated bombing raids.
+The battery suffered a number of casualties, all the while its guns were firing almost continuously on support tasks for an attack by IX Corps (the Battle of Épehy).
+The attack went in at 05.20 on 18 September, and 79th Bde's batteries fired CB tasks until 09.49.
+That afternoon the guns were turned onto assembly points for enemy troops and bridge approaches, and then fired to help break up a German counter-attack.
+On 24 September IX Corps put in an attack with 1st and 6th Divisions on the 'Quadrilateral' and Fresnoy-le-Petit.
+Onve again 79th Bde was engaged in CB fire and responding to SOS calls, then on HF tasks.
+The following day its batteries moved forward to new positions by sections.

 By the end of September Fourth Army had closed up to the Hindenburg Line.
 On 29 September IX Corps carried out an assault crossing of the St Quentin Canal, with 79th Bde amongst the mass of artillery supporting the operation.
 The canal defences had largely been destroyed by the heavy guns, which continued firing on the canal banks until the last possible moment as 137th (Staffordshire) Brigade stormed the outpost line and then scrambled across the canal in the morning mist.
-The objectives were taken by 15.30.
-79th Brigade moved its battery positions forward during the night of 30 September/1 October.
+The objectives including Bellenglise were taken by 15.30.
+79th Brigade moved its battery positions forward to the canal at Bellenglise during the night of 30 September/1 October.